luca-git/HybridAGI-library/programs/INSTRUCTIONS.md

 ### Actions in Graph Programs

-Actions in Hybrid AGI graph programs involve the use of tools by the agent.
+Actions in Hybrid AGI graph programs involve the use of [Langchain tools](https://python.langchain.com/docs/modules/agents/tools/) by the agent.
 The choice of the tool and its purpose is defined within the program itself, while the parameters of the tool are inferred from the prompt.
 By incorporating various actions, Hybrid AGI gains the capability to interact with external systems and perform specific tasks.
+Discover [HybridAGI's tools](TOOLS.md) and learn more on how to use them in this context.

 ### Understanding Limitations

 While Hybrid AGI graph programs offer powerful capabilities, it's important to consider their limitations.
 One such limitation arises from the maximum size constraint of the prompt, which impacts the working memory of the system.
 Handling complex tasks efficiently requires the ability to save and retrieve information effectively.

-### Your First Graph Program
+### Your First Graph Programs

-To get started with Hybrid AGI graph programming, let's dive into your first program!
+To get started with Hybrid AGI graph base prompt programming, let's dive into your first program!
 Below is a minimal example that demonstrates the backbone of a graph program:

 ```do_nothing.cypher
 CREATE